 Joyce A. Bender is the founder and CEO of Bender Consulting Services, Inc., a firm that recruits and hires people with disabilities in the public and private sectors, who are trained in the information technology, engineering, finance/accounting, human resources, and general business areas.
-Joyce also incorporated Bender Consulting Services of Canada, Inc. in 2001, a Canadian company that focuses on creating competitive employment opportunities for Canadians with disabilities.
-Bender Consulting is headquartered in Pittsburgh, PA and operates in 19 states in the U. S. and two provinces in Canada.
+Bender partners with corporations and federal agencies in order to assist them with achieving their diversity and workforce inclusion initiatives across the U. S. and Canada.

-Joyce is chair of the board of the American Association of People with Disabilities and the immediate past-chair of the national Epilepsy Foundation board of directors.
+Joyce is a past-chair of the board of the American Association of People with Disabilities (AAPD) and the former chair of the national Epilepsy Foundation board of directors.
 Joyce is a member of the 2013 Geneva College Advancement Board.
-She is a board member of the Epilepsy Foundation of Western and Central Pennsylvania, Variety the Children’s Charity of Pittsburgh, The Center for Victims of Violence and Crime, and the Pittsburgh Disability Employment Project for Freedom.
-Additionally, Joyce is on the Board of Advisors for the Homeless Children’s Education Fund and is a member of the Board of Trustees of Carlow University and is a member of the National Advisory Group of the National Technical Institute for the Deaf.
+She is a board member of the national Epilepsy Foundation, the Epilepsy Foundation of Western/Central Pennsylvania, Variety the Children’s Charity of Pittsburgh, and Volunteers of America of Pennsylvania.
+Additionally, Joyce is on the Board of Advisors for the Homeless Children’s Education Fund, is a member of the Board of Trustees of Carlow University and is a member of the National Advisory Group of the National Technical Institute for the Deaf.
 She is the host of “Disability Matters with Joyce Bender”, a radio show on www.voice.voiceamerica.com, and speaks across the United States and Canada.
 Joyce has been featured in various periodicals including the “Pittsburgh Business Times”, “New York Times”, “Investor’s Business Daily”, “Pittsburgh Post-Gazette”, “Chicago Tribune”, “Computerworld”, and “Reader’s Digest”.

 She holds a bachelor of science degree in psychology from Geneva College.